 - The Traveller must be travelling to an international destination on University business.

-- The Traveller must register for international travel a minimum of 10 business days prior to requiring the devices (IT has to set them up the devices for your specific needs).
+- The Traveller must register for international travel a minimum of 10 business days prior to requiring the devices (IT has to set up the devices for your specific needs).

 - All data must be retained on the encrypted USB key and virus checked prior to downloading it to any other University device or network.